What is cystic fibrosis?

 - Vitamin deficiencies

 - Failure to thrive.
-This means that the child does not grow and develop like he or she should.
+This means that the child does not grow and develop like he or

 - Infertility in males